You can find the MHS Course Guide here

 Prerequisite: None

 This course is designed to develop competencies essential for successful employment.
 Students will be required to compile a portfolio containing a resume, cover letter, interview skills, and career research project.
 Additionally, students will prepare for the college experience by preparing activity sheets and college essays, as well as researching college course of studies in the career fields they are interested in pursuing.
-Successfully reaching college and career goals are major student objectives in this class.
+Successfully reaching college and career goals are major objectives in this class.

 Credit: 0.5